-Approve the conditional use permit to allow 2107 Grant Lane to be operated as a STR subject to:
+Approve the conditional use permit to allow 221 Brenda Lane to be operated as a STR subject to:

-- 1. The maximum occupancy permitted within the dwelling shall not exceed 8 transient guests regardless of potential occupancy allowed by most recently adopted edition of the International Property Maintenance Code (IPMC) - 2.
+- The maximum occupancy permitted within the dwelling shall not exceed 8 transient guests regardless of potential occupancy allowed by most recently adopted edition of the International Property Maintenance Code (IPMC) - 2.
+Both parking spaces within the attached 2-car garage being made available when the dwelling is being used as STR - 3.
 A maximum of 210-nights of annual usage